tanganke/fusion_bench/docs/index.md

 !!! note

     - Any questions or comments can be directed to the [GitHub Issues](https://github.com/tanganke/fusion_bench/issues) page for this project.
     - Any contributions or pull requests are welcome.
+If you find any mistakes or have suggestions for improvements, please feel free to raise an issue or submit a pull request.

 ## Introduction to Deep Model Fusion